vlajos/misspell-fixer/motivation/README.md

 * check for *po files, which could lead to translation issues later
 * full respect.
 You did some fantastic piece of software.
   I just don't have the time to add that super-feature or bugfix
-* fixing in the original package, not do disti-specific patches - everybody profits.
+* fixing in the upstream (and some projcects really executses the `build on the shoulders of gigants`), not do disti-specific patches - everybody profits.
+* when on github, and your project has a .travis.yml, i activate and teast if your tests still work.
+* when you have a easy-to-execute /test envionment ( e.g. `make test` ) i run them also.
+* if you want me to sign some kind of CLA.. well, if you can afford some lawers.. :-P

 ### Here my motivation
 * once I started investigate a bug in a (commercial) software.